sblasetti/unity-ml-racing-track/README.md

 # unity-ml-racing-track

-Sample project using ML-Agents to complete a racing track
+Sample project using Unity ML-Agents in an autopilot racing car.

 ## Environment setup